 If you still disagree with the decision of the Referee, you can continue to appeal the decision.
 To do so, you must submit a written request for reconsideration within thirty days of the Referee’s decision.
 Information for how to send the appeal will be on the Referee’s decision.
 This appeal is done without a hearing by the Labor and Industrial Relations Commission.
 The Commission will review:

 the evidence presented at the previous appeals hearing; and

 Based on a review of those materials, the Commission will decide to either agree with the Referee’s decision, change his decision, or send the matter back to the appeals division for a new hearing.
 As a practical matter, the Commission generally approves the Referee’s decision.

 If you still do not agree with the Commission’s Decision, you can appeal to the Court of Appeals for the region where your case originated.
 For those in the St. Louis area, the appeal would be filed with the Eastern District Court of Appeals.
 At every level of appeal, the chances of changing the decision get more and more remote.

-If you have any questions at all regarding your eligibility for unemployment benefits, call Flesner Wentzel at (636) 442-4529 for a free consultation with one of our experienced unemployment appeals attorneys.
+If you have any questions at all regarding your eligibility for unemployment benefits, call Flesner Wentzel at (636) 442-4529 for a $100/30 minute consultation with one of our experienced unemployment appeals attorneys.